paulocordeiro/swapi-java/README.md

 This is a java impletation from [SWAPI](https://swapi.dev/) client with [Spring Boot](https://spring.io/projects/spring-boot).

-use to start aplication;
+use to start aplication:
 ```
 # gradle bootRun
 ```

-use run aplication tests;
+use run aplication tests:
 ```
 # gradle test
 ```